 The best way to do this is to get excited about saving.
-Whether it’s because you want to invest to get more cash flow and growth for your future or to save towards your next vacation or big purchase.
+Whether it’s because you want to invest in getting more cash flow and growth for your future or in saving towards your next vacation or big purchase.

 Save for something that excites you and you will be happy to save that extra money away monthly instead of looking for something frivolous to spend it on.

 Now that you are saving plenty of money monthly, the next step is to start growing these savings!
-Money makes money, and this is the best and most motivating reason to save by far.
+Money makes money, which is the best and most motivating reason to save.